Blue Suede Shoes Chords | Elvis Presley Guitar Lesson

 One of the songs that made Elvis

-However, by September 1956, Elvis’s version was out, with Tutti Frutti as the B-side.
-By then, he had moved from Sun Records to RCA, gaining better distribution and stronger radio connections.
+Elvis was initially hesitant to record it, respecting Perkins and Sun Records’ Sam Phillips, but by September 1956, his version was out with Tutti Frutti as the B-side.
+Having moved to RCA, Elvis now had wider distribution and stronger radio connections.

 Blue Suede Shoes Chords: Continue Learning